rainlanguage/rain-deployment/README.md

  - If the Rain Contract are already deployed to the `NETWORK`, stored on the `Addresses.json` file AND have the same commit stored, those contract will NOT be deployed.
 This avoid waste time, and redeploy existing commits, take that on count.
 In this case, just will create a new `Verify` contract from a `VerifyFactory` that already exist on the `NETWORK` that have the same commit that the project.

 # Create a trust
 You can create a trust with a basic config.
-Onyl is necesary provide a `TRUST_FACTORY_ADDRESS` and the `NETWORK` which correspond that factory.
+Only is necesary provide a `TRUST_FACTORY_ADDRESS` and the `NETWORK` which correspond that factory.
 To create the trust, run the following script inside `nix-shell`:
 ```shell
 create-trust <TRUST_FACTORY_ADDRESS> <NETWORK>
 ```